MatthiasWiesner/mysecrets/README.md

 # MySecrets

-The website *mysecrets* is supposed to be a distributed storage for account credentials.
+The website *mysecrets* is supposed to be a distributed storage for a single users account credentials.
+There is a git branch for [GitHub: multiple users], which isn't under development.

 The data are client side [encrypted](#encryption) and stored in the dropbox datastore.
 The data format is:

 ~~~json